 Mark Simpson recalls meeting Cornelius and his ‘hungry eyes’

-Grief these days seems to come easier when attached to the death of celebrities.
+Grief these days comes easier when attached to the death of celebrities.
 Especially when seen as the end of not just a media relationship but an age of innocence.
-For some it was the death of Diana, Kennedy, Lennon or Martin Luther King.
-For me it was the death last year of that international icon, superstar and chimpanzee Roddy McDowall.
+For some it was the death of Diana, Kennedy, Lennon, or Martin Luther King.
+For me it was the death last year of that international icon, superstar, and chimpanzee Roddy McDowall.

 I was eating some toast and Marmite at the time and began to choke.